When Saving the Planet Became Too Much Paperwork for Wall Street

 -

-The Net-Zero Asset Managers hit the pause button earlier this year.
+The Net-Zero Asset Managers initiative hit pause earlier this year.

-If the world is counting on banks to stop global warming, we might want to start investing in air conditioners instead.
+If the world was counting on bankers to stop global warming, it might be time to start investing in air conditioners, solar panels, and maybe an inflatable ark.

 Anna Turnfi